KenKundert/quantiphy/doc/user.rst

    ^     Center justification.
    ===== =======================================================================

+The hash (#) is a literal hash that when present indicates that trailing zeros and radix should not be stripped from the fractional part of the number.

 *width* is a literal integer that specifies the minimum width of the string.

-The comma is a literal comma that when present indicates that commas should be added to the whole part of the mantissa, every three digits.
+The comma (,) is a literal comma that when present indicates that commas should be added to the whole part of the mantissa, every three digits.

 *precision* is a literal integer that specifies the precision.